Burton Gore-Tex Mitten - Women's Review

 Built with a Gore-Tex and a Dry-Ride membrane, this glove has been waterproof for us during our testing.
 We dug snow pits and got out in warm conditions where snow eventually turns into water.
 We also tested this mitten in our water absorption tests.
 Its construction, so far, seems to be water-resistant, with minimal maintenance required.
 Just another reason it's a great option for winter resort skiing.

 We had our hands intermittently in the snow for a few hours during our field tests, digging snow pits and assessing backcountry snowpack conditions.
-The temps reached well above freezing that day, warming up the snow, making it quite warm and wet.
+The temps reached well above freezing that day, warming up the snow, making it quite wet.
 During this entire period, the Burton Gore-Tex Mitten resisted saturation and staved off moisture.
-After this period, the exterior fabric was a bit damp, with the leather palm of the glove was still dry.
+After this period, the exterior fabric was a bit damp, with the leather palm of the glove still dry.

 In our water-resistance tests, we immerse each glove in the water and weigh it before and after.
 This pair only absorbed 2.2-oz of water.
 The water stayed concentrated to the outer fabric, and our hand stayed nice and dry, even after squeezing and agitating the material for over a minute.
 Overall, we deem this a water-resistant mitten that'll keep hands warm, even on wet days.